playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 <!-- tabs:end -->

-As mentioned previously this is not the most useful example of a portal, because if we are within the same component, we could simply move the elements around freely, with full control over a component.
+> It's worth mentioning that this is not the most useful example of a portal, because if we are within the same component, we could simply move the elements around freely, with full control over a component.

-Let's move on to application-wide portals, where the story starts to make more sense.
+Now that we know how to apply portals within a component, let's see how we can apply a portal to be at the root of the entire application.

 # Application-Wide Portals